 In the bush in both Tanzania and Kenya, I was intrigued by the large bird nests I saw.
 Built by Weaver Birds, they resembled giant Christmas ornaments hanging from the trees.

-A Great Array of Wildlife Seen on a Tanzania Safari
+A Incredible Array of Wildlife Seen on a Tanzania Safari

 Throughout the year Tarangire National Park is home to many animal species including antelope, leopards, rhinos, lions, and others.
 During the dry season, it swells following the mass migration of zebra and wildebeest from Kenya’s Masai Mara.